Lifespan: Eiroku 12 (1569) to 4/17 of Tenshō 15 (1587)

 In 1587, at the Pacification of Kyūshū ordered by Toyotomi Hideyoshi, the Shimazu clan were on the defensive, while the strategically important location of Nejirozaka in Hyūga Province was occupied by Miyabe Keijun.
 Tadachika proposed launching a nighttime attack to recover Nejirozaka, but was opposed by Shimazu Iehisa (the younger brother of Yoshihisa and Toshihisa) who regarded the plan as reckless.
 He overcame these objections and attacked Nejirozaka.
 The opposing forces, however, had anticipated the attack by the Shimazu and, owing to their counterattack, the forces led by Tadachika were almost completely annihilated in a clash known as the Battle of Nejirozaka.

 Tadachika himself incurred injuries from arquebus fire, causing severe bleeding.
-After requesting water from a retainer named Kamata Masakane, Masakane pulled off an unripe plum from a nearby tree and offered that to him.
-Tadachika ate this in lieu of water and then died.
+After requesting water from a retainer named Kamata Masakane, Masakane plucked an unripe plum from a nearby tree and offered that to him in lieu of water.
+Tadachika took one bite and then died.
 He was nineteen years old.
 His retainers placed his body on a shield to return.

 His eldest son, Shimazu Tsunehisa, who was born in the first month of that year, was raised by Toshihisa and the genealogy of the Hioki-Shimazu family continued.